History, Concentration: Social Studies Teaching

 Loading...

-The BA in History with a Social Studies Teaching concentration, in partnership with the School of Education and Counseling, prepares you for a career in secondary education at the middle and high school levels.
+Purdue University Northwest’s bachelor’s degree in history with a concentration in social studies teaching prepares you for a career in secondary education at the middle and high school levels through a partnership with the School of Education and Counseling.
 Graduates of our program have become excellent, award-winning teachers, changing the lives of students in Indiana and beyond.

 Department of History, Philosophy, Politics and Economics